Interview with the Vampire (TV series): Release

 The series premiered on AMC on October 2, 2022, with an advance release three days earlier on the network's streaming service AMC+, in all of its regions except Spain, where it premiered on January 12, 2023.
 The rest of the seven-episode first season was released weekly, with a one-week advance on AMC+.
 In 2023, the series was aired on BBC Two in the United Kingdom, ABC Television in Australia, and Sky in Germany, alongside a digital release on their respective streaming services.
 In the Middle East and North Africa region, the series is available on the streaming service OSN+.
-The first season was included in the AMC+ "programming pop-up" on Max in the US from September 1 to October 31, 2023, and was made available on US Netflix for a year starting August 19, 2024.
+The first season was included in the AMC+ "programming pop-up" on Max in the US from September 1 to October 31, 2023.

-RLJE Films released the first season on DVD and Blu-ray in region A on September 26, 2023, which includes French and Spanish dub as well as the series' panel at the 2022 San Diego Comic-Con.

 The second season premiered on May 12, 2024.
+The first season was made available on US Netflix for a year starting August 19, 2024.
+AMC and Netflix then extended and expanded their deal to include the second and third season in September 2025.
+The third season, titled The Vampire Lestat, premiered on June 7, 2026.
+The first three seasons were made available through the Australian free-to-air streaming service SBS On Demand on August 21, 2026, as well as broadcast on SBS2, formerly SBS Viceland.

+RLJE Films released the first season on DVD and Blu-ray in region A on September 26, 2023, which includes French and Spanish dub as well as the series's panel at the 2022 San Diego Comic-Con.

 Reception

 Critical response

-Both seasons of Interview with the Vampire have been widely praised.
+All three seasons of Interview with the Vampire have been widely praised.
 On the review aggregator website Rotten Tomatoes, the overall series holds an approval rating of 99%.
 Meanwhile, on Metacritic, which uses a weighted average, the overall series has a score of 83 out of 100.
 IndieWire named the series one of the most essential LGBTQ TV shows of the 21st century.